 Figure 5.14.3: View from Hogshaw Road outside Bracknall House (close to the proposed point of highway access) (Panoramic View) Direction of view: Northwest Distance to nearest site boundary: 474m Elevation: 100m AOD Grid reference: SP 76146 24703 Date photo was taken: 23.03.2023 This view illustrates the view from the environs of the house, although views from the house are restricted by a tree in the front garden.
 In winter road users have views over the hedge towards the Site but in summer views are blocked.
 The fields which comprise the Site lie behind the intermediate hedges.
 The tower in Field 2 is visible, to the right of Sion Hill Farm on the valley slope north of the brook.
-Predicted changes to the view and effect - Year 1 In winter the upper sections of the battery containers and inverter houses will be visible above the trimmed hedges.
+Predicted changes to the view and effect - Year 1 In winter the upper sections of the battery containers and inverter houses in Field 1 and the upper part of the proposed substation will be visible above the trimmed hedges.
+Field 3 will remain in agricultural production.
 The sensitivity is High and the magnitude of change Low resulting in a Moderate adverse effect in winter, Minor adverse in summer.
 Predicted changes to the view and effect - Years 10 and 20 Extensive tree planting around the boundaries of the site will screen the proposed facility from view by Year 10 in summer and winter, resulting in a Neutral effect.
 The effect will be Minor beneficial by Year 20 as the tree cover establishes.